Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## Linking your own Materials
 <ul>
-  <li>So this isnt how to use your own materials, this is how to take your material, and have the textures assign properly</li>
+  <li>This is how to take your material, and have the textures assign properly, meaning you dont need to use a specific material</li>
-  <li>Firstly, all material links are defined under Resources -> Utility -> MaterialMappings; On the first time running with a new material, a basic definition for it will be created at the bottom of this file</li>
-  <li>Secondly, all data that you need for this is gotten from clicking on the material you want to add support for in unity, going to the inspector, pressing the 3 dots in the top right, and then Select Shader</li>
-  <li>Then, you need to expand the arrow called "Properties", and the names on the left side will be the names you need to enter into the MaterialMappings file</li>
+  <li>In the PathTracingSettings, click the tab called "Material Pair Options"</li>
+  <li>Drag any material that has the shader you want to pair into the material slot that appears</li>
-  <li>From here, you need to look at the names on the right side of the list under the properties dropdown, and match what the variable is doing to the texture/range name on the left</li>
+  <li>From here, you need to select each dropdown that appears and select the property that is associated with the text to the left of the dropdown</li>
-  <li>For example, for the Standard Shader/Material, if on the right theres an entry called "Metallic (Range)", you know this is the metallic float variable, so you take the name on the left of this, which in this case is "_Metallic".
-Copy the "_Metallic", go to the MaterialMappings xml file, find your material by its shader name, find the corropsponding variable (in this case we are looking for MetallicRange), and replace the "null" with "_Metallic"</li>
-  <li>Doing this will indicate that the slider property "Metallic" in the materials UI(the slider you directly interact in unity if you click the material) is actually the Metallic property in my own material, and should be set to the same value</li>
+  <li>If the names in the dropdown make no sense, you will have to navigate to the shader itself in the inspector(select the material in the project folder, click the 3 dots in the inspector, and click select shader), this should display the names along with what they mean to unity</li>
+  <li>Once this is done, click "Apply Material Links" and rebuild the BVH in the "Main Options" tab to update the objects in the scene</li>
 </ul>

 ## Using HDRP
 <ul>
-  <li>All you need to do is to use it like normal, but go into TrueTrace -> Resources -> GlobalDefines.cginc, and uncomment the #define HDRP</li>
+  <li>Go into TrueTrace -> Resources -> GlobalDefines.cginc, and uncomment the #define HDRP</li>
+  <li>This is used by attatching it to a custom pass, so create a new custom pass(Hierarchy -> Volume -> Custom Pass) and add the custom pass in the inspector called "HDRP Compatability"</li>
 </ul>

 ## Using Hardware RT